 What to Pack for Seattle in Spring

 There is nothing predictable about the weather in Seattle in springtime except the old adage, “If you don’t like the weather, wait five minutes.”
 It can be 45°F and raining (“rain” here is usually more like “drizzle”, though we do get the occasional downpour) or 65°F and sunny, or anywhere in between…sometimes in the space of five minutes.
 This can make creating your Seattle packing list a little difficult.

 In spite of potentially damp weather, spring is a glorious time to visit Seattle.
 Our overwhelmingly numerous trees (seriously, you’ve never seen so many in a city) burst into blossom and the streets and hills are lined with the fresh, bright green of new leaves and pink of cherry blossoms.

-Layers, layers layers.
-Layers.
+Layers, layers, layers.
 Did we mention you should pack layers?
 Along with the unpredictable weather, you may be transitioning from strolling in warm sunshine, to shopping an air-conditioned store, to drinking a delicious cocktail on a patio when the sun is going down (though, to our credit, nearly every bar in Seattle with a patio also has heat lamps!
 SCORE!)

 Skirts in springtime are a go, but bring a pair of tights just in case.
 Packing closed-toe shoes is a good idea since the occasional drizzle can get mud on your toes.
 Unpleasant.

 We almost hate to say it, but if you are planning to go someplace like the theater, the opera, or the symphony, Seattleites don’t always dress up.
 You may find yourself between Socks And Sandals Guy and a lady in a cocktail dress.

 What to Pack for Seattle in Summer